Summer Financial Aid

 - See Types of Aid below for any additional aid-specific requirements.

-HOW DO I COMPLETE A SUMMER AID APPLICATION ONLINE?
+HOW DO I COMPLETE A SUMMER AID APPLICATION?

 In order to apply, first complete your FAFSA and then log into MAX to complete the Summer Aid Request Form.
 Follow these step-by-step instructions:

-- Click "My Awards" > Awards by Aid Year
+- Go to the Awards by Aid Year page in Max.

 - On the General Information tab, select the link under "INTERESTED IN SUMMER AID?"